lvgl/lvgl/docs/details/main-components/animation.rst

 Deleting Animations
 *******************

-If one of these two conditions exists:
+You should delete an Animation using :cpp:expr:`lv_anim_delete(var, func)` if one of these two conditions exists:

 - the object (variable) being animated stops being relevant, or
-- a running animation needs to be stopped before it is completed,
+- a running animation needs to be stopped before it is completed.

-you should delete the animation using :cpp:expr:`lv_anim_delete(var, func)`.
 If you kept a copy of the pointer returned by :cpp:func:`lv_anim_start` as ``running_anim``, you can delete the running animation like this: